 8. Barvivo Wine Aerator and Saver with Pump

-This is a clever package that will certainly be high on the Christmas gift list of ideas – especially at a remarkable price that is little over £15 – and one that combines a vacuum wine saver, as we have seen before, with an aerator attachment.
-The idea is you decant your wine into the save – a rather nice metal cylinder – and attach the sealing cap, and you can then attach the wine aerator to that, so you have a nice, all-in-one device.
+Next on our list of products to make your wine taste better is a clever package that will certainly be high on the Christmas gift list of ideas – especially at a remarkable price that is little over £15 – and one that combines a vacuum wine saver, as we have seen before, with an aerator attachment.
+The idea is you decant your wine into the save – a rather nice metal cylinder – and attach the sealing cap, and you can then attach the red wine aerator to that, so you have a nice, all-in-one device.

 It claims to keep wine fresh for 14-days – we’re not sure we’d trust that, but customers say it keeps it fresh for quite a few – and it’s a nicely made product that comes in a good-looking gift box.
 If there is one complaint that recurs – although not often we should say, it’s that it may leak, and some others have mentioned inconsistent results.